2019 West Virginia Mountaineers football team

 The 2019 West Virginia Mountaineers football team represented West Virginia University during the 2019 NCAA Division I FBS football season.
 The Mountaineers played their home games at the Mountaineer Field at Milan Puskar Stadium, in Morgantown, West Virginia, and competed in the Big 12 Conference.
 They were led by first-year head coach Neal Brown, who previously coached at Troy University.
 They finished the season 5–7, 3–6 in Big 12 play to finish in a tie for seventh place.

-Previous season

-The Mountaineers finished the 2018 season 8–3, 6–3 in Big 12 play to finish in a tie for fourth place.
-They were invited to the Camping World Bowl where they lost to Syracuse.

 Preseason

 Big 12 media poll

 The 2019 Big 12 media days were held July 15–16, 2019 in Frisco, Texas.
 In the Big 12 preseason media poll, West Virginia was predicted to finish in eighth in the standings.